 a protein kinase of the STE20 family.
 Activated by apoptotic signals as well as other stress conditions.
 Full activation requires both phosphorylation and caspase-mediated cleavage.
 Following cleavage by caspase-3, undergoes irreversible autophosphorylation.
 Full-length is mainly unphosphorylated in the rat thymus and cultured cells, whereas caspase-3-cleaved MST2 in apoptotic cells is highly phosphorylated.
 Note: This description may include information from UniProtKB.

-Molecular Function: ATP binding; magnesium ion binding; protein binding; protein dimerization activity; protein kinase activity; protein serine/threonine kinase activator activity; protein serine/threonine kinase activity
+Molecular Function: ATP binding; identical protein binding; magnesium ion binding; protein binding; protein dimerization activity; protein kinase activity; protein serine/threonine kinase activator activity; protein serine/threonine kinase activity

 Biological Process: apoptosis; central nervous system development; endocardium development; negative regulation of canonical Wnt signaling pathway; negative regulation of cell proliferation; negative regulation of organ growth; neural tube formation; positive regulation of apoptosis; positive regulation of extrinsic apoptotic signaling pathway via death domain receptors; positive regulation of fat cell differentiation; positive regulation of JNK cascade; positive regulation of protein binding; positive regulation of protein kinase B signaling; positive regulation of protein serine/threonine kinase activity; positive regulation of transcription factor activity; protein amino acid phosphorylation; protein stabilization; regulation of apoptosis; regulation of mitotic cell cycle; signal transduction; stress-activated protein kinase signaling pathway